theta-data/theta-data-api/docs/theta-rpc.md

 ## GetPendingTransactions

-- tx_hashes : the hashes of the transactions pending in the mempool\*
+- tx_hashes: the hashes of the transactions pending in the mempool\*

 **Example**